The Honors College at Shoreline

 - Thoughtful application essay that outlines your accomplishments and goals

 - Optional test scores for relevant placement into college level English: Accuplacer, Smarter Balanced, or ACT or SAT

-- Deadline: We accept applications throughout the year, yet the Honors College admits students for fall and winter quarters.
-The winter 2018 final application deadline is Wednesday, September 19, 2018; final deadline is Monday, September 24, 2018.
+- Deadline: We accept applications throughout the year, yet the Honors College admits students for fall and winter quarters only.
+The Fall 2018 application deadline is Wednesday, September 19, 2018; final deadline is Monday, September 24, 2018.